CharleRoger/Garden/Canon/Languages/Koyanic/Hnäzbic/Proto-Hnäzb.md

 A syllable can contain both a complex onset and a complex coda, resulting in a maximal structure of CCVCC.
 All affricates > t / before another affricate or t
-All aspirates unaspirate before another plosive and at the end of words
+All aspirates unaspirate before another plosive and at the end of words.

+## Accentuation

+Accent in Hnäzb is fixed on the ultimate syllable of the stem.
+Compounds bear their main accent on the first stem, while secondary stems are reduced (loss of long vowels, centralization).

+Secondary stress usually appears on the second-to-first syllable, while other prefixal syllables are reduced.
 # Nominal Morphology
 ## Class
 The older bipartite system of animate and inanimate is broken down into a tripartite system of **high-animate, low-animate** and **inanimate**.